 - 1. Medical History as revealed by the student and Physical examination by a physician - 2.
-Routine eye examination and refraction for fitting eye glasses by an ophthalmologist and following Investigations: - P Hemoglobin, Hematocrit; - Urine DR + urine opiates; - Chicken pox antibodies; hepatitis B surface antibody - P Fasting blood sugar for students above the age of 30 years and - ₽ CXR.
+Routine eye examination and refraction for fitting eye glasses by an ophthalmologist and following Investigations: - Hemoglobin, Hematocrit;

+- Urine DR + urine opiates; - Chicken pox antibodies; hepatitis B surface antibody - Fasting blood sugar for students above the age of 30 years - Chest X-ray